cosmin-ionita/kubernetes-gang-scheduler/README.md

-# kubernetes-gang-scheduler
+### Random Kubernetes scheduler

-This is a fast, fully event-based, low memory footprint, Kubernetes gang scheduler
+This is a custom kubernetes scheduler that can be used for tutorials.
+It's not intended for production usage.

+The scheduler watches pods and binds them to random nodes, then emits "Scheduled" events.